djellemah/clevic/README.txt

 Models and their UI representation must be defined in Ruby.
 A class that inherits from Clevic::Record (which itself inherits from ActiveRecord::Base) will provide a minimally functional UI.
+Beyond that, the framework provides a DSL for defining more complex and useful behaviour (see Clevic::ModelBuilder).

-Beyond that, the framework provides an easy Rails-migrations-like syntax for defining more complex and useful behaviour.
+Clevic also knows how to build a default UI with sensible defaults from ActiveRecord::Base subclasses.

 In the models/ subdirectory, start with minimal_models.rb. account_models.rb and times_models.rb provide definitions for more real-world examples.